RadicallyOpen/RadicallyOpen/_events/2017-05-09-One-Day-Ohiostate.markdown

 #### Organised by the College of Social Work, Ohio State University

 #### Target Audience: Social Workers, Counsellors, MFTS, Psychiatrists and Psychologists
 Radically-Open Dialectical Behavior Therapy (RO-DBT) is an evidence–based, transdiagnostic treatment that is now practiced in the UK, Europe, and North America.
-It is increasingly recognized as effective for patients who exhibit emotional or behavioral over-control by observing three core components of emotional well-being: openness, flexibility and communication.
+It is increasingly recognized as effective for patients who exhibit emotional or behavioral over-control by observing three core components of emotional well-being: openness, flexibility and connectedness.

-This introductory workshop for social workers, counselors, therapist, psychiatrist and psychologist will provide clinicians with the theoretical foundations underlying this form of DBT, as well as a few key skills to engage with clients.
+This introductory workshop for social workers, counselors, therapists, psychiatrists and psychologists will provide clinicians with the theoretical foundations underlying RO-DBT, as well as a few key skills to engage with clients.
 By the end of this training, participants will be able to:

 * Define biosocial theory for over-controlled disorders
 * Identify RO-DBT treatment strategies designed to enhance flexible responding and social connection.